cacaocat-syr/cacaocat-syr.github.io/blog2.md

 The only workaround is the use docker run instead.

 I also forgot that sudo was not installed by default and had to do updates and upgrades along with installing ansible.

+Some notes I’ve learned by reading the documentation on playbooks Playbooks are .yml (YAML) files